Schedule GitHub Pages rebuild with GitHub Actions

 Background

-As I’ve started writing on this blog more consistently, I aimed to publish new content at a certain time of the day.
+As I’ve started writing here more consistently, I want to be able to publish new content at a certain time.
 The best time to publish is still beyond me, but I hope to learn more over time.

-I host this website on GitHub and use GitHub Pages to build my content into a static website every time I push new content to it.
-It omis future content, which means that I can work on future content without it showing up on the site.
+I host this site on GitHub and use GitHub Pages to build a static website every time I push new content.
+This omits any future content, which means that I can work on future content without having to worry that it shows up on the live site.

-I use Jekyll, which is a static site generator that lets me define content as plain data and Markdown.
-This has boosted my productivity since rarely have to work with HTML, JavaScript and CSS.
+I use Jekyll as static site generator.
+It lets me define content as YML data and Markdown, both in content files and as separate files.
+This has boosted my productivity since I rarely have to work with HTML, JavaScript & CSS when producing content.

 ---